MobiSec-CSE-UTA/SpeechQoE/README.md

 For more details, please refer to our paper.

-### Publication
+## Publication
 Chaowei Wang, Huadi Zhu, Ming Li.
 2022.
-SpeechQoE: A Novel Personalized QoE Assessment Model for Voice Services via Speech Sensing. *Proceedings of the 20th ACM Conference on Embedded Networked Sensor Systems*
+SpeechQoE: A Novel Personalized QoE Assessment Model for Voice Services via Speech Sensing. *Proceedings of the 20th ACM Conference on Embedded Networked Sensor Systems (SenSys),* **2022**